 I see you, feeling super stuck and lost.

 If you’re doing like this guy and asking questions, seeking answers, learning, expanding your horizons, you’re on the right track.

 You may just need a mentor.

-If you feel you’re going through a Quarter Life Crisis and you want some 1:1 help with it, the Career Crisis Clinic is the offer for you.
+If you feel you’re going through a Quarter Life Crisis and you want some 1:1 help with it, then I have a coaching offer called The Transformation.
 If you prefer to solve your problem in a group then check out the Career Clarity program and join the waitlist for the next cohort.